DUIs in Arizona

 How do you know what your blood alcohol level is?

 This is a tough question.
 Your alcohol blood level is dependent on your weight and body fat percentage, so it differs from person to person.
-You can find charts on the web that give good guidelines as to how much alcohol is in your blood stream.
-Most guides agree that 1 alcohol unit is equal to 1 beer or 1 3 ounce glass o wine or 1 ounce (a shot) or hard liquor.
-As a guide, a person that weighs 200 pounds can have approximately 3 alcoholic units before becoming impaired and 4 units before becoming legally drunk.
+You can find charts on the web that give good guidelines as to how much alcohol is in your bloodstream.
+Most guides agree that 1 alcohol unit is equal to 1 beer or 1 3-ounce glass of wine or 1 ounce (a shot) of hard liquor.
+As a guide, a person who weighs 200 pounds can have approximately 3 alcoholic units before becoming impaired and 4 units before becoming legally drunk.
 A person that weighs 120 pounds can only have 1 alcoholic unit before becoming impaired, or 2 before becoming legally drunk.
-Of course this is a guideline only.
+Of course, this is a guideline only.

 What is the penalty for drunken driving in Arizona?